matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr05/README.md

     server_name miniwhoami-loc1.migbin2s-servemgmt.site;

-# traffic for the '/' location is sent with the proxy_pass directive to the http resource defined (i.e miniwhoami-loc in this case)
+# traffic for the '/' location is sent with the proxy_pass directive to the http resource defined (i.e http://miniwhoami-loc1 in this case)
     location / {
         proxy_pass http://miniwhoami-loc1;
     }